Codex-Management-Apps/Full-Stack-PMS/README.md

 - Java jdk v21.^

 ### Installation
-First of all get the project by cloning this repository
+First of all get the project by cloning this repository to your desktop
 ```
 git clone https://github.com/khesir/event-driven-program.git
 ```

 ### Frontend
 Frontend
 Install the dependencies and run the program